readymade-ui/readymade/README.md

 yarn install
 ```

 To develop, run `yarn dev`.
-This will spin up a local Parcel development server.
+This will spin up a local Parcel development server at http://localhost:4444.

+Available routes are specified in src/client/app/router.ts.

 For unit and e2e tests, run `yarn build` then `yarn test`.